rambasnet/Python-Fundamentals/README.md

 # FDS Python: Fundamentals and Data Structures with Python

-Based on How to Think Like a Computer Scientist: Learning with Python 3 (RLE) and Learning with Python 3 by Peter Wentworth, Jeffrey Elkner, Allen B. Downey, and Chris Meyers
+Based on How to Think Like a Computer Scientist: Learning with Python 3 (RLE) by Peter Wentworth, Jeffrey Elkner, Allen B. Downey, and Chris Meyers
 (http://openbookproject.net/thinkcs/python/english3e/index.html)

 Notebook mapping with corresponding book chapter: